SuperOfficeDocs/superoffice-docs/user-guide/en/document/create.md

 ## Create a new document without SuperOffice WebTools

 If you have not installed SuperOffice WebTools, you need to manually download documents to edit them.
-You also have to upload the edited documents to the central server afterwards.
+Afterwards, you must upload the edited documents to the central server.

 > [!NOTE]
 > This procedure describes how to create new documents if you are using a desktop text-editing application.
 The actual process may be slightly different if you use an online text-editing tool (like Microsoft Office Online) and a document library (like SharePoint).